 sslogo0_03.jpg

-The Idaho Hotel is Closed for the season.
-We will open again May 25, 2024.
+The Idaho Hotel will be Closed for the season October 5th.
+We will open again May 24, 2025.

 Our New Phone number is 1-208-941-1119.
 Text and Voice.